taisazero/ITCS-3153/README.md

 # ITCS-3153-Intro-to-A.I.-
-This Repository has my assignments for ITCS 3153
+This Repository has my assignments for ITCS 3153.
+Do not use this to cheat!